-- 1. For how long are temporary protection beneficiaries entitled to stay in reception centres?
+For how long are temporary protection beneficiaries entitled to stay in reception centres?
+6 months

-6 months - 2.
-Number of beneficiaries staying in reception centres as of 12/2022 Not available - 3.
-Number of beneficiaries staying in private accommodation as of 12/2022 Not available
+0 2.
+Number of beneficiaries staying in reception centres as of 12/2023

+Number of beneficiaries staying in private accommodation as of 12/2023 Not available

-TP holders are entitled to seek accommodated in the open reception centres managed by the Agency for the Welfare of Asylum-Seekers (AWAS).
+TP holders are entitled to seek accommodated in the open reception centres managed by the Agency for the Welfare of Asylum-Seekers (AWAS) in accordance with the general rules applicable to international protection beneficiaries.

 Beneficiaries of TP are not entitled to access reception conditions in the same way as asylum-seekers.
-Holders are entitled to the same rights as SP beneficiaries, and to accommodation in the open reception centres for the maximum permissible period.
+Instead, TP holders are entitled to the same rights as SP beneficiaries, and to accommodation in the open reception centres for the maximum permissible period.